-Student loans: Loans taken out for schooling may not be eliminated in the vast majority of cases.
-All types of education loans qualify as student loans and are exempt from elimination in bankruptcy: federal student loans, private lender student loans, loans directly from the school and tuition assistance loans directly from a school.
+Student loans: Loans taken out for college may not be eliminated in the vast majority of cases.
+All types of education loans qualify as student loans and are exempt from elimination in bankruptcy: federal student loans, private lender student loans, loans directly from the school and tuition assistance loans directly from a university.

-Exception: If the borrower can prove he or she will never be able to work again because of a total and permanent disability, he or she may be able to include the student loan in the filing.
-However, the standard to eliminate student loans is very high and generally not possible.
+Exception: If the borrower can prove he or she will never be able to work again because of a complete and permanent disability, he or she may be able to include the student loan in the filing.
+However, the standard to eliminate student loans is very high and usually not possible.

-Secured debt: If you buy a vehicle, valuable jewelry or merchandise and then file bankruptcy, you will either have to surrender the item or continue to pay the lender.
-The lender has a security interest in the item you purchased.
+Secured debt: If you purchase a car, valuable jewelry or merchandise and then file bankruptcy, you will either have to give up the item or continue to pay the lender.
+The lender has a security interest in the item you bought.
 This means you made an agreement with the lender to pay for the item in exchange for the current use of the item.
 Failure to pay results in a forfeiture of your right to continue using the item.

-Exception: You are allowed to surrender the vehicle, jewelry or merchandise back to the lender and wipe out your obligation to pay.
+Exception: You are allowed to surrender the vehicle, jewelry or merchandise back to the lender and eliminate your obligation to pay.
 You are not obligated to keep an item just because the lender has a security interest.
-You just cannot keep it and not pay for it.
+You just can’t retain it and not pay for it.

 Child support and alimony: Fortunately, you may not eliminate a legal obligation to pay child support or alimony.
 Any outstanding balance owed at the time of filing will still remain after the case is over.